A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Results

-Figure~\ref{fig:swingusers}a shows the retweet network ($2$-core) constructed from the based dataset between February 2020 and March 2021, showing that pro- and anti-QAnon clusters are actually segregated.
-We see that the pro-QAnon cluster ($n=40,512$) is much larger in size than the anti-QAnon cluster ($n=5,480$) (Table~\ref{tab:alluserdemographics}) and swing users are spotted in between (Fig.~\ref{fig:swingusers}a).
-Among them, there are more swing users ($n=332$) in the anti-QAnon cluster than those ($n=199$) in the pro-QAnon cluster.
-We checked users' activity in August 2021 to estimate how many pro- and anti-QAnon users were suspended by Twitter (Fig.~\ref{fig:swingusers}b).
-From Fig.~\ref{fig:swingusers} a to b, 25,318 users were suspended or closed in the pro-QAnon cluster, but only 653 users were so in the anti-QAnon cluster (Table \ref{tab:QAnonusers}b).
+Fig.~\ref{fig:fig1a} shows the retweet (RT) network ($2$-core) constructed from the QAnon dataset between February 2020 and March 2021, revealing that pro- and anti-QAnon clusters are actually segregated.
+The pro-QAnon cluster ($n=40,512$) was much larger in size than the anti-QAnon cluster ($n=5,480$) (See Table~\ref{tab:alluserdemographics}).
+We used these pro- and anti-QAnon classifications (validated as mentioned above) for the succeeding analyses.
+We checked users' activity in August 2021 to estimate how many pro- and anti-QAnon users were suspended by Twitter.
+From Fig.~\ref{fig:fig1a} to Fig.~\ref{fig:fig1b}, more than 50\% (25,318) of the users were suspended or had their accounts closed in the pro-QAnon cluster, but only 653 users faced punishment in the anti-QAnon cluster (Table \ref{tab:alluserdemographics}).

-We then looked into the dynamics of swing users.
-Recall that swing users are those who retweeted both pro- and anti-QAnon users (see \ref{subsec:swing_users}).
-In Fig~\ref{fig:swingusers}c, swing users are mapped on the RT network and differently coloured by `birth month'.
-We can see that most of the late swing users (July 2020, grey) are located in the pro-QAnon cluster, which means that they are pro-QAnon-leaning.
-By contrast, early swing users (April for red) are located near the anti-QAnon cluster, which means they are anti-QAnon-leaning.
-Middle swing users (May 2020, orange) are located in-between.
-Above all, the tendency of swing users is migrating from anti-QAnon to pro-QAnon.
-Regarding to the swing users among them, accounts of over 131 of the pro-QAnon-leaning users were suspended or closed, whereas accounts of approximately 100 of the anti-QAnon-leaning users were suspended or closed by Twitter (Tables \ref{tab:alluserdemographics} and \ref{tab:swinguserdemographics}).
-A dynamic visualization of swing user dynamics is available online \footnote{\url{https://youtu.be/AeN0DtlwsRY}}.

-Figure~\ref{fig:swingusers}d shows the unique swing users for each month, reflecting the fact that many swing users emerged in the early stage of the COVID-19 pandemic.
-Similarly, Figure~\ref{fig:dynamic_infor} show that the number of tweets and users peaked in April 2020 in swing users, except for the number of the number of pro-QAnon-learning swing users, which gradually increased month-by-month (Figure~\ref{fig:dynamic_infor}b blue).
-In other words, they changed their attitude to the pro-QAnon.

-All there results indicate that although Twitter actively suspended malicious users to mitigate the spreading of mis/disinformation, the unneglectable amount of swing users migrated into the pro-QAnon cluster.
+We then looked into user dynamics depending on `QAnon-leaning' ($L$).
+Fig.~\ref{fig:re_r} is a user scatter plot made from the QAnon dataset, showing the relationship between the number of retweets from pro-QAnon users and those from anti-QAnon users.
+This reveals that there exist not only users who retweeted most from pro-QAnon users (i.e., `pro-leaning') but also users with`anti-leaning' and `less-leaning (See Fig.~\ref{fig:violinplots}a in the Appendix).

+Fig.~\ref{fig:violin} shows temporal changes of QAnon-leaning ($L$) distributions for less-leaning users.
+The majority of less-leaning users are consistently centered around $0.0$ across months, except for a bi-modal peak (around 0.3) in July 2020.
+However, user types continued to gradually change.
+The users in February 2020 were all pro-QAnon users but after that anti-QAnon users increased and took over pro-QAnon users in the succeeding months.